 These unstable molecules contain an unpaired electron.
 They react with other molecules and oxygen, creating reactive oxygen species (ROS).
-These ROS travel throughout the body and damage tissues and structures of the body.
+These ROS travel throughout the body and damage tissues and body structures.
 What vitamin E does is stabilizing these molecules and stopping the production of ROS.

-Vitamin E use is encouraged in current smokers and to fight the effects of aging in the skin.
+In current smokers, vitamin E use can help fight the effects of aging in the skin.
 Another use recently adopted is to prevent prostate cancer, as we will discuss in this article.

 What are the types of vitamin E?

-In nature, vitamin E comes in eight different variants.
-They are subdivided into two main groups, tocopherols, and tocotrienols.
+In nature, vitamin E comes in eight different variants, subdivided into two main groups: tocopherols, and tocotrienols.
 There are four types of tocopherols and four types of tocotrienol—each one of them as a different degree of biological activity in the human body.